AboutContactTermsPrivacy PolicyRefund Policy

 What to prioritize when choosing products

-People often look for the glossiest-looking product first, but glass skin usually comes from hydration behavior rather than visible shine.
+People frequently look for the glossiest-looking product first, but glass skin comes from hydration behavior rather than visible shine.
 Toners should feel easy and hydrating, serums should support comfort more than stickiness, and moisturizers should hold the routine together without creating a coated finish.

 How morning and night versions should differ

-Morning glass-skin routines usually need to stay lighter so the skin holds hydration without becoming heavy under sunscreen or makeup.
-Night can carry a little more hydration, but it still works best when the skin can breathe comfortably.
+Morning glass-skin routines need to stay lighter so the skin holds hydration without becoming heavy under sunscreen or makeup.
+Night can carry a little more hydration, but it still is strongest when the skin can breathe comfortably.

-- Makeup days often work better with lighter sealing and cleaner layering.
+• Makeup days tend to work better with lighter sealing and cleaner layering.

-Glass skin is usually less about doing more and more about doing the right few things well.
+Glass skin is less about doing more and more about doing the right few things well.

 Glass skin comes more from calm texture and well-layered hydration than from a single glossy product.